ritik93/two_digit_recognitioin/README.md

  ## Model Representation
  The neural network has three dense layers with sigmoid activations.
-    - Recall that our inputs are pixel values of digit images.
+    - Recall that our inputs are pixel values of digit images
     - Since the images are of size $20\times20$, this gives us $400$ inputs